 Exhausting your options for free aid and estimating your school’s net cost are key steps to take before applying for student loans.
 Then once you know how much you’ll need to borrow, begin by applying for federal loans through the FAFSA before turning to private lenders.

-You can learn more about how student loans work and compare your options with our guide.
+Learn more about how student loans work and compare your options with our guide.

 Frequently asked questions